javinizer/Javinizer/README.md

 After your scraper data is aggregated using your metadata priority settings, Javinizer will automatically attempt to match the actress by `JapaneseName` -> `FirstName` -> `LastName FirstName`.

-If the actress is matched, then the full details (FirstName, LastName, JapaneseName, ThumbUrl) are written to that actress.
+If a unique actress is matched from the csv, then the full details (FirstName, LastName, JapaneseName, ThumbUrl) are written to that actress.
 The FullName column is not used in any way except for reference.

 If `sort.metadata.thumbcsv.convertalias` is enabled in addition to `sort.metadata.thumbcsv`, then Javinizer will automatically convert any of the listed aliases (separated by `|` and entered in `LastName FirstName` format) to the actress that the alias corresponds to.
 Using the JapaneseName as the alias will yield the most accurate results.